Choosing The Right Work Gloves

 These gloves are recommended for welding, furnace and foundry work, as they provide reflective and insulating protection.

 These have a wide variety of industrial applications.
-They are cut- and abrasion-resistant and provide protection against both heat and cold.
+They are resistant to cuts or abrasion and provide protection against both heat and cold.

 The following types of gloves help protect against specific chemicals: